ietf-wg-cellar/matroska-specification/codec_specs.md

 Codec BlockAdditions: A single-channel encoding of an alpha channel **MAY** be stored in `BlockAdditions`.
 The `BlockAddID` of the `BlockMore` containing these data **MUST** be 1.

 Initialization: The `CodecPrivate` **SHOULD** contain a list of specific VP9 codec features as described in the "VP9 Codec Feature Metadata" section of [@!WebMContainer].
-This piece of data helps to select a decoder on playback, but as many muxers don't provide the `CodecPrivate` for "V_VP9" it's not a hard requirement.
+This piece of data helps to select a decoder on playback, but as many muxers don't provide the `CodecPrivate` for "V_VP9" it is not a hard requirement.
 It is possible for the decoder to reconstruct the "VP9 Codec Feature Metadata" from the first frame in case the `CodecPrivate` is not present.

 Note that the format differs from the `VPCodecConfigurationRecord` structure, as defined in [@VP-ISOBMFF].